Venus Williams reaches ninth Wimbledon final

 There was little to separate them on the grass -- a controversial issue this tournament -- in the first set.
 A pivotal two games, however, decided the set and probably the entire outcome.

 Down two break points at 4-4, Williams produced a serve out wide, backhand winner combination.
-On the second, an excellent second serve into the body gave Konta no chance.
+On the second, an excellent 106-mile-per-hour second serve into the body gave Konta no chance.

+"Her being able to do that is why she is a five-time champion here, and why she is the champion that she is," said Konta.

 It wouldn't be the last time Williams came up with that serve, Konta turning away when a similar serve followed in the second set.